lorenzo-park/ssestm/README.md

 # SSESTM
+* Implementation of the model in https://bfi.uchicago.edu/wp-content/uploads/BFI_WP_201969.pdf
-* experimental project for study.
+* Experimental project on study purpose.
-* For now, the data amount scalability is not considered.
-(Will be improved in near future)
+* For now, the data amount scalability is not considered, which means you may suffer memory, time complexity issues or bugs.
+(Any contribution for this will be appreciated so much.)

 # Installation
 How to use with Anaconda environment (Recommended)